publiccodenet/about/activities/trainings/writing-issues.md

 * understand what needs to be done
 * prioritize what to do
-* collaborating with each other on finding solutions
+* collaborate with each other on finding solutions
 * help new contributors find out how they can contribute

 ## Structure